Calvin Munson

-Calvin Christopher Munson (born December 27, 1994) is an American football linebacker for the New England Patriots of the National Football League (NFL).
-He played college football at San Diego State, and was signed by the New York Giants as an undrafted free agent in 2017.
+Calvin Christopher Munson (born December 27, 1994) is an American professional football linebacker.
+He played college football for the San Diego State Aztecs, and was signed by the New York Giants as an undrafted free agent in 2017.

-High school career
+Early life

 Munson attended Francis Howell High School in St. Charles.
 There he won First-team All-State, First-team All-District linebacker, and Missouri Defensive Player of the Year.
 He also played baseball during his time with the Vikings being selected by the St. Louis Cardinals in the 31st round 2013 Major League Baseball draft.
 He was selected to the ABCA/Rawlings High School All-America Baseball Second Team.